bijaypadhi/paintz/test_plan.md

 		1. The open dialog
 		2. Drag and drop from the file browser
 		3. Drag and drop from another webpage
-		4. Open with PaintZ from the file browser (if supported)
+		4. Open with PaintKFZ from the file browser (if supported)
-		5. Share to PaintZ from system share function (if supported)
+		5. Share to PaintKFZ from system share function (if supported)

 3. Save
 	1. Open save dialog with: